dmprofe/en.javascript.info/1-js/02-first-steps/05-types/article.md

 The *number* type represents both integer and floating point numbers.

+> [!t] t: This is a key difference of JS with other languages like Java
+>
+> - This "fusion" of integer+float is handy and cool for starting, but
+>   has non trivial drawbacks when code becomes complex.

 There are many operations for numbers, e.g. multiplication `*`, division `/`, addition `+`, subtraction `-`, and so on.

 Besides regular numbers, there are so-called "special numeric values" which also belong to this data type: `Infinity`, `-Infinity` and `NaN`.